 The Policy is disclosed on the Company's website with the following linkwww.haritaseating.com/PDF/WhistleBlowerPolicy.pdf

 The Company has not accepted any deposit from the public within the meaning of Section76 of the Act 2013 for the year ended 31st March 2019.

 14. STATUTORY STATEMENTS

 Information on conservation of energy technology absorption foreign exchange etc.

 Information on conservation of energy technology absorption and foreign exchangeearnings and outgo are given in Annexure I to this report in terms of the requirements ofSection 134(3)(m) of the Act 2013 read with the Companies (Accounts) Rules 2014.

 There have been no material changes and commitments affecting the financial position ofthe Company which have occurred between the end of the financial year of the Company towhich the financial statements relate and the date of this report.

 Significant and material orders passed by the Regulators or Courts or Tribunalsimpacting the going concern status of the Company

 There are no significant and material orders passed by the Regulators or Courts orTribunals which would impact the going concern status of the Company and its futureoperations.

-Extract of Annual Return in the prescribed form is given as Annexure II to this reportin terms of the requirement of Section 134(3)(a) of Act 2013 read with the Companies(Accounts) Rules 2014.
+Extract of the Annual Return in prescribed form is given as Annexure-II to this Reportin terms of the requirements of Section 134(3)(a) of the Act 2013 read with the Companies(Accounts) Rules 2014.